jadessechan/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-This program uses Naive Bayes to predict movie review sentiments based in the [imdb dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
+This program uses Naive Bayes and Laplace smoothing to predict movie review sentiments based on the [imdb dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)

-*If the jupyter notebook (main.ipynb) is not rendering, visit this [link](https://nbviewer.jupyter.org/github/jadessechan/Sentiment-Analysis/blob/master/main.ipynb)*
+*If the jupyter notebook (main.ipynb) is not rendering, visit this [link](https://nbviewer.jupyter.org/github/jadessechan/Sentiment-Analysis/blob/master/main.ipynb) OR visit [main.py](https://github.com/jadessechan/Sentiment-Analysis/blob/master/main.py) in this repo*

 ## Getting started
 1. clone or download this repository